 - State Team(s) - (September - May) Players are selected from their State Player Pool trainings to form the State Team(s) at events they attend.

-- Region ID Camp - (July) At the end of the ODP season Individual players are selected either by Regional Coaches through events they were scouted at, or by State Coaches based on their evaluations throughout the season to attend the Region ID Camp in Alabama.
+- Region ID Camp - (July) At the end of the ODP season individual players are selected either by Regional Coaches through events they were scouted at, or by State Coaches based on their evaluations throughout the season to attend the Region ID Camp.
 At this event players from each state in our region compete with and against each other for possible selection onto the Regional Team, which will compete at the Inter-Regional.